b3nab/instapy-cli/README.md

 ### Contribute
-To help instapy developers to build and maintain this project, go to **/docs/CONTRIBUTING.md**
+To help `instapy-cli` developers to build and maintain this project, go to **/docs/CONTRIBUTING.md**
 > instruction soon

 (Write it if you want to collaborate! :smirk:)